binsta/react-weather-US-app/README.md

 ## Weather Web App
- This app show live feed around US.
+ This app show live feed around US,Show details of the weather on which states is raining or snowing.